-The Safety Officer shall give advice to the Event Director on any matters regarding safety and will be in consultation on weather forecasts and briefings.
+The Safety Officer shall give advice to the Event Director on any matters regarding safety and will be in consultation on weather forecasts and briefings as well as report on any noted changes in weather conditions as noted throughout the flight period.
 Mandatory operational procedures for the safety officer are contained in the Safety Officer's Handbook (SOH).